1370 Wain Rd

-Potted roses will be available by late May or early June, depending on the weather.
-They will be actively growing, and in many cases blooming – a good choice if you like to see what you are getting.
-No matter which you choose, you can expect lots of blooms and nice sized plants, even in the first year.
+Potted roses are typically available by late April or early May, depending on the weather.
+They are actively growing at that time, and in many cases starting to bloom – a good choice if you like to see what you are getting.
+No matter which you choose (potted or bare root), you can expect lots of blooms and nice sized plants, even in the first year.
 Climbers can take 2 or 3 years, sometimes longer, to develop their framework and to start blooming well.

-The focus of the rose collection is on Modern shrub roses and floribundas.
+The focus of our rose collection is on Floribundas, Hybrid Teas and Modern shrub roses.
 We generally stock newer varieties which are bred to be disease resistant, are often fragrant and have good repeat bloom.
 They don’t need special treatment and are at home either on their own or in a mixed planting.

-We also offer a selection of the best David Austin English roses.
-They too will co-exist with other plants, but benefit from a little extra pampering.
+We also offer a wide selection of David Austin English roses.
+They too will co-exist with other plants, but often benefit from a little extra pampering.
 They thrive in our climate and can be quite large so pay heed to the stated sizes and give them room to grow.

 English Roses aka David Austin Roses were developed from crosses between old garden roses and modern hybrid teas.
 Over the years several distinct types have emerged, with their own particular characteristics.
 The three main groups are: